 E.Spenser ( Wilshaw) : His name appears in the list of soldiers in the Holmfirth Express ROH issued January 9 1915 serving in the Army.
 There is an Edwin Spenser on the stone/marble 1914-1918 ROH in the church of St.Mary the Virgin in Wilshaw.

-Arthur R. Sykes : In the 1901 Census he was 7 years old and his parents were Arthur and Martha.
+Arthur Ronald Sykes : In the 1901 Census he was 7 years old and his parents were Arthur and Martha of Netherthong.
+The Express reported in October 1918 that he had been wounded and was in hospital in England.

 Private Ronald Sykes.
 There is a Ronald Sykes who was born on 27/6/96 and baptised on15/8/97 at All Saints and his parents are listed as William Isaac and Ada Ann from Lindley, with his father being a Book-keeper.
 He sent a letter from ‘somewhere’ in Belgium to the village about his experiences.